Meet the Executive Board

 Position Description:

-Chapter: Alpha Delta Pi
+Chapter: Kappa Delta

 Contact: alvareok@miamioh.edu